-Install NetData Performance Monitoring Tool On Linux
+Install NetData Performance Monitoring Tool In Linux - OSTechNix

 $ sudo chkconfig netdata on

-To stop it:
+To stop Netdata service:

 $ sudo service netdata stop

-Access NetData via Web browser
+5. Access Netdata via Web Browser

 From the dashboard, you will find the complete statistics of your Linux system.
 Scroll down to view each section.
+You can also click on any section on the right corner to immediately jump to that particular section.

+/etc/netdata/netdata.conf.
+You can view it using any text editors to find most configuration options.

-You can download and/or view NetData default configuration file at any time by simply navigating to http://localhost:19999/netdata.conf.
+You can also download and/or view Netdata default configuration file at any time by simply navigating to http://localhost:19999/netdata.conf.

+If you want to edit the Netdata configuration file, you can use

+Netdata gathers thousands of metrics with zero configuration using 300+ pre-installed collectors.
+These collectors will search your node in default locations and ports to find running applications and gather as many metrics as possible without you having to configure them individually.

+As I already stated, Most collectors will work without any configuration.
+However, you should know how collectors work and how to enable or configure collectors individually.

-Updating NetData
+8. Updating Netdata

+If you have installed Netdata using the Automatic one-liner installation script, Netdata will automatically update itself.

-In Arch Linux, just run the following command to update NetData.
+If you have installed Netdata using your package manager, you can run the distribution-specific update command to update Netdata.
+For example in Arch Linux, just run the following command to update Netdata.
 If the updated version is available in the repository, it will be automatically installed.

 $ sudo pacman -Syyu

-In DEB or RPM based systems, just go to the directory where you have cloned it (In our case it’s netdata).
+If you have installed Netdata using Git, just go to the directory where you have cloned it (In our case it's netdata).

 $ cd netdata